DOVER KENT ARCHIVES

 I have been informed by Denise Metcalf, Albert Victor Ashbee's grand-daughter that Albert, a landlord of the pub, left it for a job on the railways after a fire damaged the pub in 1923, but as yet have no more information regarding the fire and how much damage was done to the pub.
 He must have regained the call to pub life as in 1935, a good 12 years after leaving the Imperial Crown, he became landlord of the "Ancient Druids".

-1919 showed the pub to be tied to Leney's but a Whitbread outlet which was on offer in August 1989 and never continue in the trade.
+1919 showed the pub to be still tied to Leney's but a Whitbread outlet which was on offer in August 1989 and never continue in the trade.

 From the Dover Express and East Kent News, Friday, 8 March, 1901.
 Price 1d.